sapcc/limes/docs/operators/config.md

         required_traits: [ CUSTOM_HYPERVISOR_TYPE_42 ]
 ```

-This capacity plugin reports capacity for the special `compute/instances_<flavorname>` resources that exist on SAP
+This capacity plugin can also report capacity for the special `compute/instances_<flavorname>` resources that exist on
+SAP Converged Cloud ([see above](#compute-nova-v2)).
+Flavors with such a resource are called **split flavors** because
+they do not count towards the regular `cores`, `instances` and `ram` resources, but only towards their own separate
+instance quota.

-Converged Cloud ([see above](#compute-nova-v2)).
-Unlike `sapcc-ironic`, this capacitor is used for VM flavors, but under
+Unlike `sapcc-ironic`, this capacitor is used for VM flavors.
+Usually, the resource provider traits are used to limit
-the special condition that the resource provider traits are used to limit the VM flavors to certain hypervisors where no
+the VM flavors to certain hypervisors where no other VMs can be deployed (see below at "Option 3" for what happens if
-other VMs can be deployed.
-The `flavor_selection` and `hypervisor_selection` parameters work the same as for the `nova`
+there is no such limitation).
+The `flavor_selection` and `hypervisor_selection` parameters work the same as explained
-capacitor.
+above for "Option 1".

 Capacity calculation is not as straight-forward as for the `nova` capacitor: Nova and Placement only tell us about the
 size of the hypervisors in terms of CPU, RAM and local disk, but the capacitor wants to report a capacity in terms of